BillSeitz/WikiGraphBrowser/README.md

 1. Clone project into a public web server path.
 2. Point browser to `index.html` on your web server.

+### 2 Input files to choose from

+CgMartin's code uses int ids for nodes and uses those to define links.
+I'm hoping to avoid that and just refer to nodes by unique names.
+But that isn't working now.

+If you want the display to work, copy `input_graph_int_id.json` over `input_graph.json`.
+If you want to experiment with the broken state, use `input_graph_txt_id.json`.

 ### iTunesGraphParser.py

 A python command line script is included that parses an iTunes library file